string(88) "SELECT * FROM authors WHERE lastname >= 'I' AND lastname <= 'Q' ORDER BY lastname"

 Scott Icenhower is a member of the Dramatists Guild and an award-winning playwright with productions in the Southeast and West Coast.
 He has a children’s holiday play published with Contemporary Drama, and two adult comedies, The Twelve Months of Christmas and No Kidding, published with Eldridge.
 His “jukebox musicals” The Service at Rocky Bluff and One Mo’ Chance were performed at the Barn Dinner Theatre (Greensboro, NC), with The Service at Rocky Bluff returning in unprecedented back to back seasons due to popular demand and both runs having record-breaking pre-sales.
 Scott writes, acts and sends out a lot of query letters with his actress, director/choreographer wife, Katie Jo, in North Carolina.

 Lynn-Steven Johanson holds a Master of Fine Arts degree from the University of Nebraska-Lincoln and works at Western Illinois University.
 He is a past president of the Mid-America Theatre Conference, a Network Playwright with Chicago Dramatists, and a member of the Dramatists Guild of America.
 His plays have won the Snowdance Comedy Festival, the Nantucket Short Play Festival, Pend Oreille Playhouse’s Annual One-Act Play Festival, the Old Opera House’s New Voice Play Festival, the East Valley Children’s Theatre Playwriting Contest and he is a recipient of an AriZoni Theatre Award of Excellence for Best Original Play.
-His plays have been produced by the Turnip Theatre, American Globe Theatre, Makor Theatre, and Love Creek Productions in New York, the City Playhouse, First Stage, and The Attic Theatre in Los Angeles, and numerous other theatres throughout the United States as well as India, Australia, and the U.K.
+His plays have been produced by the Turnip Theatre, American Globe Theatre, Makor Theatre, and Love Creek Productions in New York, the City Playhouse, First Stage, and The Attic Theatre in Los Angeles, and numerous other theatres throughout the United States as well as India, Australia, New Zealand, and the U.K. To learn more about Lynn, visit his website at https://www.LSJohanson.com.

 Arthur M. Jolly was recognized by the Academy of Motion Picture Arts and Sciences with a Nicholl Fellowship in Screenwriting, and is the playwright of more than sixty produced plays, including A Gulag Mouse (Finalist Woodward/Newman Drama Award, Winner Off-Broadway Playwrights Competition, Joining Sword and Pen Competition), Past Curfew (AOPW Fellowship winner, Joining Sword and Pen Competition), Trash (Semi-Finalist Eugene O’Neill Conference), A Very Modern Marriage (Semi-Finalist Eugene O’Neill Conference) and two collections of short plays Guilty Moments and Thin Lines.
 His plays published by YouthPLAYS include Long Joan Silver, What the Well Dressed Girl is Wearing, Snakes in a Lunchbox, Bully Issues, How Blue is My Crocodile, Moby (No Last Name Given), Bath Time is Fun Time and The Christmas Princess.
 Jolly travels extensively, and is always happy to talk to classes and drama clubs about writing.
 He is repped by Brant Rose Agency.
 Upcoming productions at www.arthurjolly.com.